unconf-toolbox/unconf-website/README.md

 ## Credits

-- The unconf template is forked from Nick Tierney's [ozunconf 2018 website repository](https://github.com/ropensci/ozunconf18), which is based off of the Hugo [rOpenSci website theme](https://github.com/ropensci/ozunconf18/tree/master/themes/hugo-ropensci-theme).
+- The unconf template is forked from @njtierney's [ozunconf 2018 website repository](https://github.com/ropensci/ozunconf18), which is based off of the Hugo @ropensci [website theme](https://github.com/ropensci/ozunconf18/tree/master/themes/hugo-ropensci-theme).
+Thanks to both for their beautiful open source websites!
 - This README is inspired by the Software Carpentry [workshop website template](https://github.com/carpentries/workshop-template).
 - This template was created at the [Chicago R Unconference](https://chirunconf.github.io) by Sam Tyner and Angela Li